The Complexity of Drawing Graphs on Few Lines and Few Planes: Abstract

 \section{Abstract}

 It is well known that any graph admits a crossing-free straight-line drawing in~$\reals^3$ and that any planar graph admits the same even in~$\reals^2$.
-For a graph~$G$ and $d \in \{2,3\}$, let $\rho^1_d(G)$ denote the minimum number of lines in $\reals^d$ that together can cover all edges of a drawing of $G$.
-For $d=2$, $G$ must be planar.
-We investigate the complexity of computing these parameters and obtain the following hardness and algorithmic results. \begin{itemize} \item For $d\in\{2,3\}$, we prove that deciding whether $\rho^1_d(G)\le k$ for a given graph~$G$ and integer~$k$ is $\erclass$-complete. \item Since $\mathrm{NP}\subseteq\erclass$, deciding $\rho^1_d(G)\le k$ is NP-hard for $d\in\{2,3\}$.
-On the positive side, we show that the problem is fixed-parameter tractable with respect to~$k$. \item Since $\erclass\subseteq\mathrm{PSPACE}$, both $\rho^1_2(G)$ and $\rho^1_3(G)$ are computable in polynomial space.
-On the negative side, we show that drawings that are optimal with respect to $\rho^1_2$ or $\rho^1_3$ sometimes require irrational coordinates. \item Let $\rho^2_3(G)$ be the minimum number of planes in $\reals^3$ needed to cover a straight-line drawing of a graph~$G$.
-We prove that deciding whether $\rho^2_3(G)\le k$ is NP-hard for any fixed $k \ge 2$.
-Hence, the problem is not fixed-parameter tractable with respect to~$k$ unless $\mathrm{P}=\mathrm{NP}$. \end{itemize}
+For a graph~$G$ and $d \in \{2,3\}$, let $\rho^1_d(G)$ denote the smallest number of lines in~$\reals^d$ whose union contains a crossing-free straight-line drawing of~$G$.
+For $d=2$, the graph~$G$ must be planar.
+Similarly, let $\rho^2_3(G)$ denote the smallest number of \emph{planes} in~$\reals^3$ whose union contains a crossing-free straight-line drawing of~$G$.

+We investigate the complexity of computing these three parameters and obtain the following hardness and algorithmic results. \begin{itemize} \item For $d\in\{2,3\}$, we prove that deciding whether $\rho^1_d(G)\le k$ for a given graph~$G$ and integer~$k$ is $\erclass$-complete. \item Since $\cNP\subseteq\erclass$, deciding $\rho^1_d(G)\le k$ is \cNP-hard for $d\in\{2,3\}$.
+On the positive side, we show that the problem is fixed-parameter tractable with respect to~$k$. \item Since $\erclass\subseteq\cPSPACE$, both $\rho^1_2(G)$ and $\rho^1_3(G)$ are computable in polynomial space.
+On the negative side, we show that drawings that are optimal with respect to $\rho^1_2$ or $\rho^1_3$ sometimes require irrational coordinates. \item We prove that deciding whether $\rho^2_3(G)\le k$ is \cNP-hard for any fixed $k \ge 2$.
+Hence, the problem is not fixed-parameter tractable with respect to~$k$ unless $\cP=\cNP$. \end{itemize}